Aanchal1201/ToDoList/README.md

-Simple to do list
+Simple to do list,
-Connect with local storage
+Connect with local storage,
-You can add/create delete complete your todo
+You can add/create delete complete your todo.
+Just give a try